Overview

 Since 2004, the Centre de Physique Théorique (CPT) has been a joint research unit of the CNRS.
 It is a multi-institution UMR jointly operated by CNRS – Aix-Marseille University – University of Toulon.

-With more than fifty permanent researchers organized into 8 teams and 3 research groups, the CPT is the largest French theoretical physics laboratory in terms of size.
+With more than fifty permanent researchers organized into 8 teams and 3 research groups, the CPT is one of the largest French theoretical physics laboratory in terms of size.
 The research activities carried out there cover a broad range of topics in physics and mathematical physics, from the study of fundamental interactions and their mathematical structures, to the study of complexity in various physical contexts, from statistical physics or condensed matter to classical or quantum dynamical systems and their applications, including to biological systems.

 Brief history of the CPT